 How Employers Find Applicants

-In addition to reviewing resumes posted to their company web sites and to job sites like Monster or CareerBuilder, employers are actively sourcing passive candidates.
-They are mining the Internet to find the best people to hire, regardless of whether the candidate has expressed interest in their company, or not.
+In addition to reviewing resumes posted to their company websites and to job sites like Indeed, Dice, Monster, or CareerBuilder, employers actively source passive candidates.
+They mine the internet and use social media to find the best people to hire, regardless of whether the candidate has expressed interest in their company, or not.

-Besides spending time personally searching the Internet for candidates for employment, companies are using technology that will find applicants for them.
-Candidate sourcing programs like Airs Sourcepoint are utilized by many companies.
-Airs Sourcepoint, for example, not only searches all resume databases the hiring manager has access to, but also searches other candidate databases.
+Besides spending time personally searching the internet for candidates, companies also use technology that will find applicants for them.
+Candidate sourcing programs are utilized by many companies.
+These programs not only search all the resume databases the hiring manager has access to, but also search other candidate databases.

 Make Your Professional Information Available